JeroenVives/EOICT_WebScripting/docs/54_rest_api_fileupload/README.md

     * Express is for building the Rest apis
     * cors provides Express middleware to enable CORS with various options.
 * create an Express app, then add `cors` middlewares using `app.use()` method.
 Notice that we set origin: `http://localhost:8081`.
-* listen on port 8080 for incoming requests.
+* listen on port 8081 for incoming requests.

 ### Run & Test

-First we need to create **uploads** folder with the path `resources/static/assets`.
+First we need to create an **uploads** folder inside `resources/static/assets`.
-On the project root folder, run this command: `node server.js`.
+On the project root folder, run this command: `node src/server.js`.

 * Let’s use **Postman** to make HTTP POST request with a file: